Joint Emergency Team (JET)

 How our service can help you

-The Joint Emergency Team (JET) is an urgent two- or four-hour response service that supports people over the age of 65 or those with long-term conditions in their home environment when they become very unwell and need urgent care, but do not need to go to hospital.
+JET is an urgent 2-4 hour admission avoidance response service that supports people over the age of 18 years in their own home environment, when they become acutely unwell and need urgent care, but do not need to immediately go to hospital.

 Contact the service